 - 2017-18 Continuing Student Scholarship Application

-Two scholarships are available to transferring students.
+Two scholarships are available to UW-BC students who will be transferring to a 4-year campus for the 2017-18 academic year.
 To be eligible, complete and submit a scholarship application form by the April 3, 2017 deadline.

 - 2017-18 UW-Barron County Foundation Scholarship Descriptions for Transferring Students